-If you have a fixed tank, this needs to be 3m.
+If you have a fixed tank, your evacuation hose needs to be 3m (9.8ft).
 If your tanks can be removed then this is not important as you can simply remove your tanks and pour the waste out.

 Rubbish bin with a lid

-A fixed or portable toilet is required and must have 3L of waste storage per person.
+A fixed or portable toilet is required and must have 3L (3qt) of waste storage per person.
 The new rules state that you must be able to use the toilet with the bed down and have some elbow room.